Hamzaaw/gemini-toolbox-landing/README.md

-# Gemini Toolbox - Plain HTML/CSS Landing Page
+# BrowserLab - Plain HTML/CSS Landing Page

-A clean, fast, and responsive pre-launch website for the Gemini Toolbox Chrome Extension built with plain HTML, CSS, and vanilla JavaScript.
+A clean, fast, and responsive pre-launch website for the BrowserLab Chrome Extension built with plain HTML, CSS, and vanilla JavaScript.
 No frameworks, no build process, just pure web technologies.

 ## Features